Flyboarding in Subic

 The original post follows below.
 All information are still current.

 Here's another adventure that I can tick off my list: flyboarding, also known as hydrojet surfing.

-This weekend, me and my travel buddy +Arvy Villamarzo drove to Subic Freeport, the former US Navy base located just north of Manila, for the sole purpose of trying the new sport.
+This weekend, I went to to Subic Freeport, the former US Navy base located just north of Manila, for the sole purpose of trying the new sport.
 Flyboarding was invented by Zapata Racing in 2011, and it is just starting to catch on to the thrill-seekers.

 Flyboarding, in contrast to other board sports like surfing, does not involve a board.
 Rather, a contraption is attached to your feet.
 Another set of nozzles are also attached to your arms.